T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 	* 'd' - double ticks " will be escaped against \\".
 	* 'C' - colon ':' will be escaped against \\:.
 	* 'c' - config - the escape type configured in `configuration`_.
-    * 'p' - password hashing: depends on the hashing type in the current Typo3 installation, including any salting.
+	* 'p' - password hashing: depends on the hashing type in the Typo3 installation, includes salting if configured.
 	* ''  - the escape type configured in `configuration`_.
 	* '-' - no escaping.